Compass-All/coffer/README.md

-# coffer
+# Coffer
-A software-based modular TEE architecture on RISC-V
+A compatible and scalable RISC-V TEE (only with PMP, the generic hardware primitive in RISC-V)

 ## Quick Start
 ``` shell